 Accuracy

-This tool is for planning only.
-Overtime eligibility and final pay can depend on law, employer policy, contract terms, taxes, and deductions.
+Planning tool only.
+Overtime eligibility and final pay depend on law, employer policy, contract terms, taxes, and deductions.

 Advertisement